aronwc/mlsm/papers/pang02thumbs/tlasserr.md

 ####Synthesis####

-- We can assign different weights to different keyword for sentiment classification, particularly for those which express stronger sentiment.
+- We can assign different weights to different keywords for sentiment classification, particularly for those which express stronger sentiments.
 - We can try these 3 algorithms on different databases like travel and hotel reviews or food reviews.
-- Expectations or previous assumption before watching the film from the reviewers should be ignore because they are not on-topic.
+- Expectations or previous assumptions before watching the film from the reviewers should be ignore because they are not on-topic.

 ####Related Papers####

 - Machine learning : a review of classification and combining techniques, S.B.
 Kotsiankis, I.D.
 Zaharakis, P.E.
 Pintelas (2007)
 - Machine Learning Approaches to sentiment Analysis using the Dutch Netlog Corpus, Sarah Schrauwen (2010)
-- Sentiment Classification on Customer Feedback Data : Noisy Data, Large FeatureVectors and the Role of Linguistic Analysis, Gamon, M. (2004)
+- Sentiment Classification on Customer Feedback Data : Noisy Data, Large Feature Vectors and the Role of Linguistic Analysis, Gamon, M. (2004)